-Our internal and supplier auditing for food handling course is presented by facilitators with vast internal auditing experience within the Food, Beverage and Pharmaceutical industries.
+Our internal and supplier auditing based on Food Safety Management Systems (FSMS) course is presented by facilitators with vast internal auditing experience within the Food, Beverage and Pharmaceutical industries.

 Even if you have an internal auditing system in place, the question is, is it effective and are your internal auditors properly motivated and trained to perform this task?

-This workshop will teach the delegate how to become an effective internal auditor, focusing on the current weaknesses within your organisation’s internal auditing programme.
-We help you find new alternative methods and more effective tools to improve you internal auditing systems.
+This course will teach the delegate how to become an effective internal auditor, focusing on the current weaknesses within your organisation’s internal auditing programme.
+We help you find new alternative methods and more effective tools to improve your internal auditing systems.